Green's function in general relativity: Fourier transformation and Green's function

-\end{widetext} \end{definition} We note that $\rrr\cdot\bp$ and $\tbr\cdot\tppp$ are $SO_n$ invariant.
-The Jacobian matrix $\left|\deteta\right|$ is unity for any $\theta$; thus, we omit it in formulae, hereafter.
-In summary, we define the $C M$-Fourier transformation using a two-step approach: the first step is a Fourier transformation within configuration and momentum manifolds, then the second step is the $C M$-transformation between two manifolds, as shown schematically in Figure \ref{Fourier}.
+The Jacobian matrix $\left|\deteta\right|$ is unity for any $\theta$; thus, we omit it in formulae, hereafter.\QED \end{definition}

+In summary, we define the $C M$-Fourier transformation using a two-step approach: the first step is a Fourier transformation from the cotangent bundle to the tangent bundle within configuration or momentum manifold, then the second step is the $C M$-transformation between two manifolds, as shown schematically in Figure \ref{Fourier}.
 The configuration manifold is equivalent to the inertial manifold.

-Suppose $\psi(x)\in\Omega^0(\TsMg)$ is a static wave-function of non-relativistic quantum mechanics and $\hat{\bm{p}}:=\hat{p}^\bcdot\partial_\bcdot\in{V}^1(\TMg)$ is a unit vector such that $\left|{\eta^{~}_{\theta}}_{\bcdots} \hat{p}^\bcdot\hat{p}^\bcdot\right|=1$ and $\hat{p}^0=0$.
+Suppose $\psi(x)\in\Omega^0(\TsMg)$ is a static wave-function of non-relativistic quantum mechanics and $\hat{\bp}:=\hat{p}^\bcdot\partial_\bcdot\in{V}^1(\TMg)$ is a unit vector such that $\left|{\eta^{~}_{\theta}}_{\bcdots} \hat{p}^\bcdot\hat{p}^\bcdot\right|=1$ and $\hat{p}^0=0$.
 We note that parameter $\theta$ does not appear in this system.
-Contraction of the wave function concerning the unit vector $\hat{\bm{p}}$ denoted as $\iota^{~}_{\hat{\bm{p}}}$ provides
+Contraction of the wave function concerning the unit vector $\hat{\bp}$ denoted as $\iota^{~}_{\hat{\bp}}$ provides

-thus, $\partial_\bcdot\psi$ yields a three-dimensional momentum vector, where a negative sign comes from our convention of the metric tensor and is not essential.
-In the configuration space, a momentum operator is a differential operator, and a position operator is just a multiplying operator, and vice versa in the momentum space.
-Our formulation is compatible with a quantum mechanical interpretation.
+thus, $\partial_\bcdot\psi$ yields a three-dimensional momentum vector.
+In the configuration space, a momentum operator is a differential operator, and a position operator is a multiplying operator, and vice versa in the momentum space.
+Our formulation is compatible with the standard quantum mechanical interpretation.

-An alternative way to introduce the Fourier transformation geometrically in physics is to utilize symplectic geometry.
-We double the inertial manifold as $\Mg^{symp}:=\Mg\oplus\tMg$ and introduce the Liouville form and the symplectic form such that:

-Polarisation is a construction of two $n$-dimensional Hilbert spaces, say $L_2(\TsMg)$ and $L_2(\TstMg)$, in the $2n$-dimensional space $\Mg^{symp}$.
-In this case, the Fourier transformation is automorphism in $\Mg^{symp}$ under a restriction owing to polarization.
-The inertial manifold is a submanifold of $\Mg^{symp}$, and the space-time manifold $\MM$ is extended to equip a symplectic structure.
-The $\theta$-metric tensor is extended to $2n$-dimensional space.
-This study does not discuss this method more.